meeIbrahim/meeIbrahim.github.io/src/pages/posts/to_new_beginnings.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
 title: "New Beginnings"
-description: "Starting the journey of documenting my growth and learnings as an Engineer"
+description: "Starting the journey of documenting my learning and growth as an Engineer"
 pubDate: "2025-01-04"
 tags: ["meta"]
 ---